 Best paper trading account for integration with live trading: Interactive Brokers

-Best paper trading platform for variety of investment accounts: RBC Direct Investing
+Best paper trading platform for investment account variety: RBC Direct Investing

 Best paper trading account from a Big Bank: Scotia iTRADE